157th Air Refueling Wing: History

 The direct predecessor to the 101st Air Refueling Wing is the World War II 311th Fighter Group.
-The 311th was one of only three groups to use the A-36 Apache dive bomber version of the P-51 Mustang.
+The 311th was one of only three groups to use the A-36 Apache dive bomber version of the North American P-51 Mustang.
 It was created in 1942 as a light bombardment group, training with the Vultee Vengeance, before moving on to the A-36 (and the P-51) when it entered combat in India as part of the Tenth Air Force.